ChampionAsh5357/Minecraft-Multlingual-Examples/README.md

 ### Supported Languages and Loaders

 Each language/loader combination will be considered a sub-project within the gradle environment.
-Note that only the `buildSrc` and the contents of that sub-project need to be present for it to run, anything not used can be removed.
-Each sub-project is labeled as `<loader>_<language>`.
-Language version is specified for non Java projects as many different versions of other JVM languages can compile to one Java language.
+Each subproject is labeled as `<loader>/<loader>-<language>`.
+Language version is specified for non-Java projects as many versions of other JVM languages can compile to one Java language.

 ### License